eriksvedang/fancy-cam/index.md

 <img src="img/obs_final_scene.jpg">

 Double click the text to edit its settings.
-The most important thing is to set the "Text File" to the `life.txt` file you just created.
+The most important thing is to enable "Read from file" and set the "Text File" to the `life.txt` file you just created.
 Also choose a nice font, and maybe add some drop shadow to make the text stand out from the background better.

 <img src="img/obs_text_properties.jpg">